-- 3. The -format ASCII_format option may be set to "met_point", "little_r", "surfrad", "wwsis", "airnowhourlyaqobs", "airnowhourly", "airnowdaily_v2", "ndbc_standard", "ismn", "iabp", "aeronet", "aeronetv2", "aeronetv3", or "python".
+- 3. The -format ASCII_format option may be set to "met_point", "little_r", "surfrad", "ww-sis", "airnowhourlyaqobs", "airnowhourly", "airnowdaily_v2", "ndbc_standard", "ismn", "aeronet", "aeronetv2", "aeronetv3", or "python".
 If passing in ISIS data, use the "surfrad" format flag. - 4.
 The -config file option is the configuration file for generating time summaries. - 5.
-The -valid_beg time option in YYYYMMDD[HH[MMSS]] format sets the beginning of the retention time window. - 6.
-The -valid_end time option in YYYYMMDD[HH[MMSS]] format sets the end of the retention time window. - 7.
-The -mask_grid string option is a named grid or a gridded data file to filter the point observations spatially. - 8.
-The -mask_poly file option is a polyline masking file to filter the point observations spatially. - 9.
-The -mask_sid file list option is a station ID masking file or a comma-separated list of station ID's to filter the point observations spatially.
-See the description of the "sid" entry in Section 5.

-- 10. The -log file option directs output and errors to the specified log file.
+The -mask_grid string option is a named grid or a gridded data file to filter the point observations spatially. - 6.
+The -mask_poly file option is a polyline masking file to filter the point observations spatially. - 7.
+The -mask_sid file|list option is a station ID masking file or a comma-separated list of station ID's to filter the point observations spatially.
+See the description of the "sid" entry in Section 5. - 8.
+The -log file option directs output and errors to the specified log file.
 All messages will be written to that file as well as standard out and error.
 Thus, users can save the messages without having to redirect the output on the command line.
-The default behavior is no log file. - 11.
+The default behavior is no log file. - 9.
 The -v level option indicates the desired level of verbosity.
 The value of "level" will override the default setting of 2.
-Setting the verbosity to 0 will make the tool run with no log messages, while increasing the verbosity above 1 will increase the amount of logging. - 12.
-The -compress level option indicates the desired level of compression (deflate level) for NetCDF variables.
+Setting the verbosity to 0 will make the tool run with no log messages, while increasing the verbosity above 1 will increase the amount of logging.

+10. The -compress level option indicates the desired level of compression (deflate level) for NetCDF variables.
 The valid level is between 0 and 9.
 The value of "level" will override the default setting of 0 from the configuration file or the environment variable MET_NC_COMPRESS.
 Setting the compression level to 0 will make no compression for the NetCDF output.
 Lower number is for fast compression and higher number is for better compression.